Ranking (information retrieval): Page Rank Algorithm

 The PageRank algorithm outputs a probability distribution used to represent the likelihood that a person randomly clicking on the links will arrive at any particular page.
 PageRank can be calculated for collections of documents of any size.
 It is assumed in several research papers that the distribution is evenly divided among all documents in the collection at the beginning of the computational process.
 The PageRank computations require several passes through the collection to adjust approximate PageRank values to more closely reflect the theoretical true value.
 The formulae is given below:

 i.e. the PageRank value for a page u is dependent on the PageRank values for each page v contained in the set Bu (the set containing all pages linking to page u), divided by the amount L(v) of links from page v.

 HITS Algorithm

 Similar to PageRank, HITS uses Link Analysis for analyzing the relevance of the pages but only works on small sets of subgraph (rather than entire web graph) and as well as being query dependent.
 The subgraphs are ranked according to weights in hubs and authorities where pages that rank highest are fetched and displayed.

+Re-ranking

+Re-ranking means adjustment of the original ranking of items to balance the primary ranking criterion, e.g., information relevance, with additional objectives / constraints, such as information freshness and diversity.

+Accounting for multiple objectives when constructing the final item ranking results in a time-intensive optimization problem and substantial research effort has focused on speeding up the optimization to keep in check the perceived latency of obtaining the ranking by the user.